tenajrm/ExampleSDLAudioStreaming/README.md

 4) Open the workspace "HelloSDL.xcworkspace" in XCode

 5) Edit the AppName, AppID, and the other app settings in the “HSDLProxyManager” class

+This project was based on https://github.com/smartdevicelink/hello_sdl_ios and was modifyed to play Autio Stream for testing propusals